Getting involved on campus or in the community is a great way to find your home away from home while at the University of Iowa.

 Making sure you have enough time in your schedule to complete and excel in your coursework as well as actively participate in your co-curricular activities is important.
 You can make an appointment with your academic advisor to discuss your course load and determine how much time you will have for engagement and experiential learning opportunities.
 An engagement advisor can also help you reflect on what level of commitment to your co-curricular activities is best for you.
 Tutor Iowa is also a great resource for support in classes and with study skills.

 Your well-being is always a priority.
 Although classes and co-curricular activities are important and fun, consider what is reasonable for you to take on.
 Remember to set limits for yourself to ensure you get enough rest and downtime.
 You will not be able to join every club, participate in every internship, or enroll in every program of interest, so consider which things are most important to you and most align with your goals; pursue those first.
-For more mental health support, look at some of the resources offered by University Counseling Service.
+For more mental health support, look at some of the resources offered by Well-Being at Iowa.